 If you filed a Kansas income tax return last year, you can use "WebFile" to claim your food sales tax refund and get it fast!
-See back cover
+See page 26.
 Form K-40 is not only a Kansas income tax return, but also the claim form for the food sales tax refund.
 This program offers a refund of the sales tax paid on food.
 To qualify, you must be 55 years of age or older, or be blind or disabled, or have a dependent child under 18 who lived with you all year whom you claim as a personal exemption.
-You must also be a Kansas resident (residing in Kansas the entire year) whose Kansas qualifying income is \$35,000 or less.
-The refund is claimed on line 25 of Form K-40.
+You must also be a Kansas resident (residing in Kansas the entire year) whose Kansas qualifying income is \$35,400 or less.
+The refund is claimed on line E on the front of Form K-40 - see instructions on page 8.
 The food sales tax refund will either increase the amount of your income tax refund or decrease the amount you owe.

-All returns requesting a food sales tax refund MUST BE RECEIVED by the department NOT LATER THAN April 18 or within the federal extension period.
+All returns requesting a food sales tax refund must be received by KDOR no later than April 17 or within the federal extension period.
 Failure to file for a food sales tax refund before October 15 will result in a denial of the refund.
 The Director of Taxation may extend the time for filing any claim when good cause exists, or accept a claim filed after the deadline for filing in the case of sickness, absence or disability of the claimant if such claim has been filed within four years of such deadline.